olek2852/Apartment-value-radar/README.md

 $$\frac{Predicted\ Price - Listing\ Price}{Listing\ Price} > 10\%$$

-Since the model's MAPE is 8.31%, this 10% threshold ensures that the identified discount is statistically significant and is not a result of standard model variance.
+Since the model's MAPE is 8.31%, this 10% threshold ensures that the identified discount is statistically significant and is not a result of a standard model variance.
 ## Project structure

 **Stage 1: Modelling (Jupyter Notebook)**